Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157

 \section{Introduction}

-Cosmic rays (CR) with energies up to the knee ($\sim$1 PeV) are believed to be produced in hadronic PeVatrons, cosmic accelerators located in our Galaxy \citep[for a review see e.g.][]{2019IJMPD..2830022G}.
-Despite substantial observational efforts in the latest decade, the origin of the highest energy galactic CRs remains unknown, mainly due to complicated reconstruction of direction of their origin, as they are subject to deflection in the Galactic magnetic field.
+Cosmic rays (CRs) with energies up to the knee ($\sim$1 PeV) are believed to be produced in hadronic PeVatrons, cosmic accelerators located in our Galaxy \citep[for a review see e.g.,][]{2019IJMPD..2830022G}.
+Despite substantial observational efforts in the last decade, the origin of the highest-energy galactic CRs remains unknown, mainly because of the difficulty in reconstructing the direction of their origin, as they are subject to deflection in the Galactic magnetic field.
 When accelerated protons interact with ambient matter, they emit gamma rays through $\pi^0$ decay.
-Similarly electrons and positrons produce gamma rays via inverse Compton (IC) scattering on low energy photon fields, via bremsstrahlung when colliding with atomic nuclei of ambient matter, or via synchrotron radiation when interacting with magnetic fields.
-Studying Very-High-Energy (VHE, $0.1 < E < 100 \, \mathrm{TeV}$) and Ultra-High-Energy (UHE, $E>0.1 \, \mathrm{PeV}$) cosmic gamma rays and disentangling different origins of the radiation thus plays an essential role in the search for cosmic PeVatrons (\citealt[]{2019scta.book.....C}, CTA Consortium, in prep.).
+Similarly, electrons and positrons produce gamma rays via inverse Compton (IC) scattering on low-energy photon fields via bremsstrahlung when colliding with atomic nuclei of ambient matter, or via synchrotron radiation when interacting with magnetic fields.
+Studying very high-energy (VHE, $0.1 < E < 100 \, \mathrm{TeV}$) and ultrahigh-energy (UHE, $E>0.1 \, \mathrm{PeV}$) cosmic gamma rays and disentangling the different origins of the radiation are therefore essential in order to search for cosmic PeVatrons (\citealt[]{2019scta.book.....C}, CTA Consortium, in prep.).